joerx/prometheus-gh-collector/README.md

 - Instances of Mimir and Loki to receive logs and metrics.
 A free tier [Grafana Cloud](https://grafana.com/products/cloud/) account can provide the necessary
 - Free ngrok account to receive webhook events from GitHub
+- A webhook secret to use, you can generate one using `pwgen` or similar tools

 Create a `.env` file with the following contents: